-During 6 editions of the program 85 talented and bright interns have worked at 10 global corporations.
+During 7 editions of the program 87 talented and bright Polish interns have worked at 10 global corporations.

 The U.S. host companies are contributing to the success of an important U.S. – Polish initiative.
 By sharing knowledge and experience, they teach students to benefit from living in a global, multicultural and interconnected world, thus creating a friendly, motivating and inspirational environment.

-6 Polish students have interned in the United States at 2 companies: The Boeing Company and Citigroup.
+6 students interned in the United States at 2 companies: The Boeing Company and Citigroup.

-14 Polish students interned at 5 companies: The Boeing Company, Chevron, Citigroup, Pittsburgh Glass Works Corporation and Westinghouse Electric Company.
+14 students interned at 5 companies: The Boeing Company, Chevron, Citigroup, Pittsburgh Glass Works and Westinghouse Electric Company.

 If you want to see it from our intern’s perspective please read the full report here from Michal, Lodz university of Technology student, that interned at Raytheon BBN Technologies.

 22 interns were hosted by 4 companies: GE Hitachi Nuclear Energy, Pittsburgh Glass Works, Sikorsky Aircraft Corporation and Westinghouse Electric Company.